 When does Lifetime Health Cover loading kick in?

 On the 1 July following your 31st birthday.
 If you turn 31 in October 2025, you have until 30 June 2026 to take out complying hospital cover penalty-free.
 Hospital cover effective from 1 July 2026 onwards triggers the first 2% loading.
-Loading increases by 2% for each additional year you delay, capped at 70% (which kicks in at age 66).
+Loading increases by 2% for each additional year you delay, capped at 70% (which applies from age 65).

 How can I find out my Lifetime Health Cover loading?